-Transportation, Housing, and Urban Development.
 The Transportation, Housing and Urban Development, and Related Agencies bill provides $106.6 billion in total budgetary resources for the Department of Transportation, which is $2 billion more than the FY 2022 enacted level.
 An additional $36.8 billion in advance appropriations was provided to DOT by the Infrastructure Investment and Jobs Act (IIJA) for FY 2023.
-Highlights of Senate’s spending bill include:
+Highlights of the Senate’s transportation spending bill include:

-- For Federal Railroad Administration programs, some $2.6 billion is included for Amtrak, which is $269 million more than enacted in FY 2022 and $253 million more than included the House bill.
+- For Federal Railroad Administration programs, some $2.6 billion is included for Amtrak, which is $269 million more than enacted in FY 2022 and $253 million more than what was included in the House bill.
 Funding will support operations across 30 train routes to over 500 destinations in 46 states.

 - $10.6 billion for the Environmental Protection Agency (EPA), an increase of $1.1 billion from the previous fiscal year’s enacted level, but a decrease compared to the $11.5 billion provided in the House bill.